IMS-Tunis/hamdeni-platform/README.md

 # Hamdeni Platform
-This version is ready for Render with correct root structure.
+Fully structured version with login and embedded dashboard.